 EFFECTS: That would be an amazing thing… So the series of paintings of yours that I first saw, that had a big impact on me, were the ones that made up your exhibition ‘Slender Means’ at Galerie Buchholz, and exhibited later in the Tate.
 The centrepiece is titled May of Teck.
 These are a series of large, wall-sized paintings, that represent a dilapidated but evocative interior space.
 Together they make a room within a room.
 The represented interior is layered and haunting, and the title of the work points us to the fictional club in Muriel Spark’s novella The Girls of Slender Means.
 How did those paintings emerge?

 With that series of paintings in particular, I was thinking about Muriel Spark.
 In The Girls of Slender Means the descriptions of the May of Teck club come right at the start of the book.
-I think the first line is something like “in 1945 all the nice people in England were poor” and it describes the moment of so many people being in poverty and surviving, and particularly these young women living in this club/house together who are in gentile poverty with secretarial jobs.
+I think the first line is something like “in 1945 all the nice people in England were poor” and it describes the moment of so many people being in poverty and surviving, and particularly these young women living in this club/house together who are all working as things like secretaries.
 Spark describes the proportions of the rooms of this club.
 I thought to myself, how can I say something that speaks to that experience of history and poverty and grandeur and all those things that feel connected to growing up in Glasgow?

-It was one of the first projects I did after going to the decorative painting school Van Der Kelen, in Brussels— so had this fresh toolbox of techniques.
+It was one of the first projects I did after going to Van Der Kelen, the decorative painting school in Brussels, using the skills I learned there is a very direct way.
 I came up with a simple thematic that meant the paintings would all go together, knowing that they would be hung with some space between them.
 I tried not to get too bogged down in realism or abstraction, but finding the spot that feels comfortable between them, and between biographical detail and generic schema.

 EFFECTS: The paintings are powerful on a formal level, but the layers—layers of paint, layers of narrative—give it a dream-like quality.
 In the opening pages of The Girls of Slender Means is a description of bombed out buildings where, walking the streets of post-war London, you all of a sudden encounter a gaping interior, uncannily.
 Your paintings do something like that: force an encounter with an interior you don’t expect to be in.